Charles Schwab Review 2026: Is It Still the Best Broker for Most Investors?

 What Is Charles Schwab?

-Charles Schwab was founded in 1971 by — you guessed it — Charles R. Schwab, and it's spent the last 50-plus years quietly becoming one of the largest and most trusted brokerages in the United States.
-As of 2026, Schwab manages over $9 trillion in client assets and serves more than 35 million active brokerage accounts.
-That's not a niche player; that's infrastructure-level finance.
+Charles Schwab launched back in 1971 and has quietly grown into one of the largest and most trusted brokerages in America.
+By 2026, Schwab manages over $9 trillion in client assets and serves more than 35 million active brokerage accounts.
+That's not a niche player anymore — this is serious institutional infrastructure.

-In 2026, Schwab sits at an interesting crossroads in the market.
-It's competing with fintech upstarts like Robinhood and Webull on the low-cost side, while also going toe-to-toe with legacy players like Fidelity and Vanguard for the retirement crowd.
-Spoiler: it holds up well on both fronts.
+And right now in 2026, Schwab is sitting in a pretty interesting position.
+It's competing with the fintech crowd like Robinhood and Webull on the cost side, while also going head-to-head with Fidelity and Vanguard for retirement money.
+Spoiler alert: it holds up well in both fights.

 Turn $100/month into $100,000+.
 8-chapter investing guide with 4 interactive calculators and real dollar examples.